-5.1.1.1 Penalties
+4.1.1.1 Penalties

 The models include penalties for catches and tagging data.
 A penalty for YCS is set to force the average of estimated YCS towards 1.
-Catch penalties prohibit the model from returning an estimated fishable biomass for which the catch in any given year would exceed the maximum exploitation rate set at U = 0.995 for each sub-fishery (see 5.1.2).
+Catch penalties prohibit the model from returning an estimated fishable biomass for which the catch in any given year would exceed the maximum exploitation rate set at U = 0.995 for each sub-fishery.

-5.1.1.2 Process error and data weighting
+4.1.1.2 Process error and data weighting